-The new Zealand flatworm reaches 20cm (8in) in length and is dark brown with a paler margin.
+The New Zealand flatworm reaches 20cm (8in) in length and is dark brown with a paler margin.
 It became established in Britain during the 1960s and at first it was thought to be of no consequence.
-It was only when it had become widely distributed, that it was realised that it was feeding exclusively on earthworms and in some places reducing earthworm populations to a very low level.
+It was only when it had become widely distributed, that it was realised that it was feeding exclusively on earthworms, in some places reducing earthworm populations to a very low level.
 This has undesirable effects on soil structure and also denies earthworms as a food resource for those native animals that feed on them.
-This flatworm has come to Britain from New Zealand and is now thriving, particularly in the wetter parts of Britain, it is most common in Scotland, Northern England and Northern Ireland.
+This flatworm originates from New Zealand and is now thriving, particularly in the wetter parts of Britain, it is most common in Scotland, Northern England and Northern Ireland.

 If you find New Zealand flatworms these can be reported to the OPAL New Zealand Flatworm Survey (external link)